Walking in icy conditions

 In many instances, the dog managed to scramble out to safety when the owner did not.

-In addition to keeping dogs on leads, it also makes sense to avoid throwing sticks or balls on to the ice for them to retrieve.
+As well as keeping dogs on leads, avoid throwing sticks or balls on to the ice for them.

 What to do if someone falls through the ice

 - Do not attempt to go out on to the ice yourself